Dr. Joseph E. Landholm - DVM 1956

 Western Veterinary Conference 2005

-The award will be presented during the K-State alumni reception at the Western Veterinary Conference Feb.
-21 in Las Vegas, Nev.
+The award was presented during the K-State alumni reception at the Western Veterinary Conference Feb.
+21, 2005 in Las Vegas, Nev.
 Landholm obtained his Doctor of Veterinary Medicine degree from K-State in 1956.

 Landholm has focused on natural therapeutics and acupuncture during his career.
 In the early 1970s an article in Veterinary Medicine magazine about the first seminars on veterinary acupuncture piqued Landholm's interest in alternative veterinary medicine.
 "I went as a skeptic, but I could see other individuals who had trained in Hong Kong were getting some results," he said.
 "So I developed an interest and continued to take the seminars."